 Sum Swamp: Sum Swamp is a fun game that helps kids build their addition and subtraction skills.

-Electric Plane Launcher: With the help of a grown-up, kids can put together the electric plane launcher, and then make a variety of paper planes and see how far they fly.
+Paper Airplane Conversion Kit: With the help of a grown-up, kids can use this kit to make a variety of paper planes and see how long they fly electronically.

 Adopt an Animal: Start teaching your child about giving back and becoming more aware of the world by adopting an animal.
 The kit comes with a certificate and a stuffed animal.